fluffos/fluffos/docs/driver/general/call_into_vm.md

 ---
 layout: default
-title: general / call_into_vm.md
+title: general / call_into_vm
 ---

+### Author
-Author: sunyucong@gmail.com
+sunyucong@gmail.com

+### Date
-Date: 2017-08-29
+2017-08-29

 Driver code are consisted of roughly 2 parts.

 1. VM related code.
-This is the LPC vm and assoicated stack machine.
+This is the LPC vm and associated stack machine.
 All EFUN functions also belongs to this part.
-2. Non VM code, this mostly incldue communication related stuff.
+2. Non VM code, this mostly includes communication related stuff.

 To execute LPC, Non VM code needs to do some preparations: